 Except for the riparian area near the archaeological site, the existing channelized ditch containing the lower portion of Calera Creek and the remaining scattered wetlands on APN 018-150-070 that are adjacent to the near creek will also be filled in before the project is completed.
-There is not enough water on the site to serve the newly created wetlands located along the restored creek.
-Unless the scattered wetlands adjacent to the creek are subject to filling activity, surface water runoff will not flow toward the restored creek in its new alignment.
+There is not enough water on the site to serve both the newly created wetlands located along the restored creek and the degraded wetlands along the existing channelized creek.
+In addition, unless the scattered wetlands adjacent to the creek are subject to filling activity, surface water runoff will not flow toward the restored creek in its new alignment.